mihail911/nlp-library/README.md

 # nlp-library
 This is a curated list of papers that I have encountered in some capacity and deem worth including in the NLP practitioner's library.
-Some papers may appear in multiple sub-categories, as it doesn't fit easily into one of the boxes.
-All opinions are my own!
+Some papers may appear in multiple sub-categories, if they don't fit easily into one of the boxes.

+**PRs absolutely welcome!**

 Some special designations for certain papers: